Banja Koviljača Serbia Attractions

 Courtyard detail

-One of the oldest healing spas in Serbia.
-Its thermo-mineral water and peloid healing mud are good for rheumatic conditions, discus hernia, osteoporosis, but obesity, sterility and skin diseases as well.
-Special Rehabilitation Hospital includes a separate section for children, the first of its kind.
+Banja Koviljača is one of the oldest healing spas in Serbia.
+Its thermal mineral water and peloid healing mud are effective in treating rheumatic conditions, herniated discs, osteoporosis, obesity, sterility, and various skin diseases.
+The Special Rehabilitation Hospital also features a dedicated section for children—the first of its kind in Serbia.

-Banja Koviljaca park stretches over 40 hectares with Kur-salon being the prettiest building, opened in 1932 by King Aleksadar Karadjordjevic.
-Here you can find King Peter I sulfur bath, special mud bath and spa villas such as Herzegovina, Dalmatia, Bosnia, Koviljaca etc. Within the medical premises there is also a wellness center with pools, sauna, solarium, massage treatments and the king’s bath.
+The Banja Koviljača park spans 40 hectares, with the Kur-salon as its most striking building.
+Opened in 1932 by King Aleksandar Karađorđević, the spa complex includes King Peter I’s sulfur bath, a special mud bath, and spa villas named Herzegovina, Dalmatia, Bosnia, Koviljača, and others.
+The medical premises also house a wellness center with pools, a sauna, a solarium, massage treatments, and the King’s Bath.

 Serbia-travel-Loznica-Banja-Koviljaca-Glimpses-of-the-World